-Funds generated by operating activities and available cash are expected to continue to be the Company's most significant sources of liquidity for working capital requirements, debt service and funding of maintenance levels of capital expenditures.
-The Company has developed its operating plan to produce the cash flows necessary to meet all financial requirements through at least June 30, 2024.
+Funds generated by operating activities and available cash are the Company's most significant sources of liquidity for working capital requirements, debt service and funding of maintenance levels of capital expenditures.
+The Company has developed its operating plan to produce a significant portion of the cash flows necessary to meet all financial requirements, with the remaining need for capital raising.
 Although the Company has a history of either being in compliance with debt covenants, or obtaining the necessary waivers, execution of its operating plan is dependent on many factors, some of which are not within the control of the Company.
-However, no assurances can be provided that the Company will achieve its operating plan and cash flow projections for the next fiscal years or its projected consolidated financial position as of March 31, 2024.
+However, no assurances can be provided that the Company will achieve its operating plan and cash flow projections for the next fiscal year or its projected consolidated financial position as of March 31, 2026.
 Such estimates are subject to change based on future results and such change could cause future results to vary significantly from expected results.